 “At every event I learn something new.
 I think that this would be the case for all healthcare professionals, however experienced in the field of diabetes.
 Working in a clinical setting is a different experience to a Type 1 Event.
 Volunteering can really open your eyes to some unexpected issues.”

 Nusrat is a diabetes specialist dietitian and has volunteered at several Type 1 Events.

 Paediatric or adult diabetes specialist nurses

 Qualified PDSN/DSN volunteers are needed to provide specialist knowledge, assist with insulin dose adjustment, carbohydrate counting and treating hypos.
 You must have sound knowledge of pump therapy, Continuous Glucose Monitoring (CGM) and Flash.
 Your role on the event will be to provide diabetes care for individual children on the weekend when they are away from their parents.

 Qualified dietitian volunteers are needed to assist with carbohydrate counting, treating hypos and ensuring any dietary requirements are met.
 You will be expected to oversee and provide expert advice on the nutritional management of children with type 1 diabetes.

 Diabetologists, consultants, registrars and GPs with a special interest in diabetes are needed to provide specialist knowledge, to help ensure the safe running of our events, including insulin dose adjustment.
 You'll also be the first point of call for any medical issues, both diabetes and non-diabetes related.

 Qualified psychologist volunteers are needed to facilitate group discussions with children with type 1, their siblings and parents.
 This is in order to promote coping strategies and improve mental and emotional wellbeing.

 Dates and locations

-We're planning new Family Weekenders.
-Please apply online so we can keep you posted of new events as they're added.
+We're planning upcoming Family Weekenders and Summer Camps.
+If you're interested in volunteering at a Type 1 Events in the future, please apply online so we can keep you posted of new events as they're announced.